smithwrites/paapi/docs/storing-data/schema/index.md

       Planning Applications
     </dt>
     <dd class="govuk-summary-list__value">
-      The main planning application data, containing the decision, reviewer, etc, with a link to local authorities
+      The main planning application data, containing the decision, reviewer and so on, with a link to local authorities
     </dd>
     <dd class="govuk-summary-list__actions">
       <a class="govuk-link" href="planning_applications">